-All Axis device firmware is digitally signed to ensure that you only install verified firmware on your device.
+All Axis device software is digitally signed to ensure that you only install verified software on your device.
 This further increases the overall minimum cybersecurity level of Axis devices.
-For more information, see the white paper "Signed firmware, secure boot, and security of private keys" at axis.com.
+For more information, see the white paper "Axis Edge Vault" at axis.com.

-Firmware upgrade: Upgrade to a new firmware version.
-New firmware releases can contain improved functionality, bug fixes, and completely new features.
-We recommend you to always use the latest release.
+AXIS OS upgrade: Upgrade to a new AXIS OS version.
+New releases can contain improved functionality, bug fixes, and completely new features.
+We recommend you to always use the latest AXIS OS release.
 To download the latest release, go to axis.com/support.
 When you upgrade, you can choose between three options:

-- Standard upgrade: Upgrade to the new firmware version. - Factory default: Upgrade and return all settings to the factory default values.
-When you choose this option, you can't revert to the previous firmware version after the upgrade. - Autorollback: Upgrade and confirm the upgrade within the set time.
-If you don't confirm, the device reverts to the previous firmware version.
+- Standard upgrade: Upgrade to the new AXIS OS version. - Factory default: Upgrade and return all settings to the factory default values.
+When you choose this option, you can't revert to the previous AXIS OS version after the upgrade. - Autorollback: Upgrade and confirm the upgrade within the set time.
+If you don't confirm, the device reverts to the previous AXIS OS version.

-Firmware rollback: Revert to the previously installed firmware version.
+AXIS OS rollback: Revert to the previously installed AXIS OS version.